P0tqto/xplane-lcd-instruments/README.md

 - The Nucleo's Arduino-header pin labels **don't** map directly to the actual STM32 pins which costed me some wiring confusion early on (tho this was entirely my fault for not reading the datasheet carefully)
 - Writing the LCD driver from scratch (rather than using a library) meant actually understanding the HD44780 4-bit init sequence, reading the datasheet to know exactly what to send to the LCD, navigating the challenge to send data in 4-bit instead of 8-bit, etc...
 - Ghost character on the LCD the first time i sent the altitude, vertical speed template.
 Solved it by clearing the screen before sending the display template.
 - Initially, vertical speed was writing onto altitude's line.
-I assumed it was a Python/data issue and spent a while debugging the relay before realizing it was actually an HD44780 timing constraint.
-The cursor needed some time to move to the second line before the next write.
-This made me realized that there were hardware limitations to consider as well, not just pure code.
+It was caused by the way data was sent originally (character by character).
+This is fixed with a circular buffer.

 ## Why